San Jose Fire Department

 The San José Fire Department (SJFD) provides firefighting, rescue and emergency medical services to the city of San Jose, California, United States.
-The San Jose Fire Department protects the third largest city in California (after Los Angeles and San Diego) and the 13th largest city in the nation.
+The San Jose Fire Department protects the third most populous city in California (after Los Angeles and San Diego) and the 13th most populous city in the nation.

 History

 When fire limits were established, for the San Jose Common Council gathered sufficient funds to procure fire apparatus and equipment.
 On January 27, 1854, the Common Council approved Ordinance 239, formally recognizing San Jose Hook and Ladder Company No. 1 as a properly organized Fire Company and officially establishing the San Jose Fire Department.
 Joseph McGill was elected Foreman.
 This ordinance also mandated that the Foreman or Assistant Foremen should "wear a specific badge upon his or their hats as distinguishing his office."

 The San José Fire Department's Torrent Engine Company #2 was stationed at San Jose City Hall from 1869 to 1951, when the San Jose Central Fire Station opened.